international-rural-school-report-v2/backend/README.md

 [Top of section](#api) | [Top of page](#international-rural-school-report-backend)

 ### /public/issue-status GET
 Used to populate a dropdown of issue statuses for forms used to create or edit issues.
-If successful, will return a '200' HTTP status and an array of objects.
+If no status types exist in the database, it will reject the request with a `404` HTTP status.
+If successful, it will return a `200` HTTP status and an array of objects.
 Each object represents one status type in the `issue_status` table:
 ```
 [
   {